How do I sign up for Temporal Cloud and apply the $1,000 credits trial?

 Key Takeaways:

-What are the exact steps to sign up for Temporal Cloud and apply the trial credits?
+What are the exact steps to sign up and start using the $1,000 trial credits?

 Expanded Explanation: